b3rg01/MyBlog/_posts/2024-07-22-Reversing-Second-Stage-Loader.md

 In this section I used a simple tool named `pe studio` to get a general understanding of the loader.
 After unpacking I also used a command line tool named `floss`

  <img src="https://b3rg01.github.io/MyBlog/docs/assets/Pasted image 20240716223035.png" style="margin-left: 20px;margin-top: 20px;margin-bottom: 20px;" >
-- In this screenshot we can clearly see that `pestudio` is not able to properly counts the imports and the libraries which indicates to me that this sample might be packed
+- In this screenshot we can clearly see that `tudio` is not able to properly counts the imports and the libraries which indicates to me that this sample might be packed
 - also we can note that there is a high entropy.
 I will have to unpack it to be able to proceed my analysis

  <img src="https://b3rg01.github.io/MyBlog/docs/assets/Pasted image 20240716223435.png" style="margin-left: 20px;margin-top: 20px;margin-bottom: 20px;" >
 - We can also see that the raw size is lower than the virtual size which might be another indicator that this sample is packed

-  >  Before proceeding further in our basic static analysis we will perform the unpacking steps with x32bdg, since we are focusing on the analysis, I will not put the process in this blog
+  > ⚠️ Before proceeding further in our basic static analysis we will perform the unpacking steps with x32bdg, since we are focusing on the analysis, I will not put the process in this blog

 - Interesting strings, Before unpacking
  <img src="https://b3rg01.github.io/MyBlog/docs/assets/Pasted image 20240721140409.png" style="margin-left: 20px;margin-top: 20px;margin-bottom: 20px;" >